 A city powered by horses needs shelters for them to rest and sleep.
 Stables and carriage houses thus once lined the streets, their arched doorways still recognizable even when converted into homes and businesses.
-Mews all over London still have rows of stables, often dating to the 17th and 18th centuries, which are almost entirely now housing.
-According to the Greenwich Village Society for Historic Preservation, in just New York City, there were around 4500 stables by the beginning of the 20th century.
+Mews all over London still have rows of stables, often dating to the 17th and 18th centuries, which are almost entirely housing now.
+According to the Greenwich Village Society for Historic Preservation, in New York City alone, there were around 4500 stables by the beginning of the 20th century.

-Artists were sometimes the first to take over stables after the horses had gone, appreciating their roomy floorplans.
-MacDougal Alley in Manhattan, for example, changed over from horses to sculptor and painter residents in the Gilded Age.
+Artists, appreciating their roomy floorplans, were sometimes the first to take over stables after the horses had gone.
+MacDougal Alley in Manhattan, for example, changed over from housing horses to sculptors and painters in the Gilded Age.
 Elsewhere, sculptures of horse heads still crane their necks from former stable façades, such as on 19th century stables in Rittenhouse Square in Philadelphia, and the 1906 stable for Schlitz brewery in Chicago.

 Horses have to drink, but urban settings rarely have convenient streams with clean water.
 Organizations concerned with animal welfare—like the Metropolitan Drinking Fountain and Cattle Trough Association, formed in 1859 in London—spearheaded the construction of troughs with freely available water.
 Henry Bergh with the ASPCA was particularly involved with installing troughs with fresh water around New York City, and a few are still visible, including a low granite one by the carriage horses that still give tourists rides in Central Park.
 The trough in Grand Army Plaza is one of the many funded by local Edith Bowdoin, and was rededicated in 2001 at its current site.
 The troughs weren’t the ASPCA’s only initiative for Manhattan steeds, however: They also offered free showers on the streets and gave out eye-shading straw hats for horses with specially designed ear holes.

-Like troughs, horse fountains offered water for city stallions, but fountains were often incredibly elaborate.
-One with a clock and Shakespeare quotes from the 1880s can still be seen in Stratford-upon-Avon, England.
-The 1919 Gumbel Memorial Fountain in New Orleans is adorned with a dramatic sculpture by Isidore Konti, and the Temperance Fountain in Washington, D.C. has water flowing from the mouths of dolphins, the overflow of which was collected for horse drinking.
+Like troughs, horse fountains offered water for urban steeds, but fountains were often incredibly elaborate.
+One with a clock and Shakespeare quotes can still be seen in Stratford-upon-Avon, England.
+The 1919 Gumbel Memorial Fountain in New Orleans is adorned with a dramatic sculpture by Isidore Konti, and the Temperance Fountain in Washington, D.C., has water flowing from the mouths of dolphins, the overflow of which was collected for horse drinking.
 As that one’s name suggests, many of these doubled as temperance fountains, built to encourage humans to drink water instead of beer.
 Others were simply donated by animal-loving philanthropists, like advertising agent John Hooper, who died in 1889 and left $10,000 for two fountains "whereat man and beast can drink."
 The 1894 Hooper Fountain in Manhattan has a monumental column topped with a lantern, with a broad basin below fit for horse muzzles.

-To give carriage passengers and horseback riders a boost, mounting blocks were installed in locations of regular use.
-Basically just a block of stone or a tiny staircase, a few are still preserved in the sidewalks.
-London’s Waterloo Place has one from 1830, which, according to its plaque, was placed “by the desire of the Duke of Wellington” (see above).
+To give carriage passengers and horseback riders a boost, mounting blocks—basically just a block of stone or a tiny staircase—were installed in locations of regular use.
+A few are still preserved in the sidewalks.
+London’s Waterloo Place has one from 1830, which, according to its plaque, was placed “by the desire of the Duke of Wellington.”
 Another of these upping stones is inscribed with the initials "WW" in Camden, New Jersey, just outside the house of none other than poet Walt Whitman.

 Hitching posts weren’t just a Western fantasy for cowboys in saloons—all cities with horses needed convenient tethering points to keep the animals from straying.
-Often just a pole with a ring, others were more elaborate, like the horse-shaped ones in Brooklyn’s 19th century Green-Wood Cemetery, and in the historic French Quarter of New Orleans.
-You can even find a combo version in Homer, New York, that’s both a hitching post and a mounting step.
+They were often just a pole with a ring, but others were more elaborate, like the horse-shaped ones in Brooklyn’s 19th-century Green-Wood Cemetery and in the historic French Quarter of New Orleans.
+You can even find a combo version in Homer, New York, that’s both a hitching post and a mounting block.

-More integrated into the infrastructure than hitching posts but basically serving the same purpose, tethering rings are discrete metal loops embedded in walls, sidewalks, and curbs.
-They are sometimes ornate, like the one shaped like a dragon in Florence, Italy, that doubles as a sconce (above), but on the whole they are plain.
+More integrated into the infrastructure than hitching posts but basically serving the same purpose, tethering rings are discreet metal loops embedded in walls, sidewalks, and curbs.
+They are sometimes ornate, like the one shaped like a dragon in Florence, Italy, that doubles as a sconce, but on the whole they are plain.
 Now mostly obsolete, some have found an unusual afterlife in Portland, Oregon, where they host ephemeral art installations, including tiny horses.

 Before there were trolleys and then buses, aboveground transportation often involved the horsecar.
 Omnibuses were pulled by horses on rails, and these tracks would often transition over to be used by electric cars.
-The horsecar tracks in Portland, Oregon changed over to electricity in the late 1800s, while the former horsecar tracks in Charlotte, North Carolina were turned electric and began operation in 1891.
+The horsecar tracks in Portland, Oregon, changed over to electricity in the late 1800s, while the former horsecar tracks in Charlotte, North Carolina, were turned electric and began operation in 1891.
 During the turn of the last century, horses and trolleys would sometimes be riding side-by-side.
-A photographer in Manhattan caught one of the last horsecars riding the rails in 1917, while the electric trolley raced alongside, and presumably overtook, the fading fixture of transportation.
+A photographer in Manhattan caught one of the last horsecars riding the rails in 1917 (see above image), while the electric trolley raced alongside, and presumably overtook, the fading fixture of transportation.